Windshield Tint Laws 2025: What’s Legal, What’s Not, and What to Consider

 Windshield Tinting vs. Other Types

-It’s easy to get wrapped up in windshield laws and forget that tinting applies to your side windows, rear glass, and even sunroofs too.
+It’s easy to get wrapped up in windshield laws and forget that tinting applies to your side windows, rear glass, back side windows, and even front windows and sunroofs, too.
+Each of these areas has its own regulations regarding allowable tint levels and visibility.
 Here’s how they stack up:

 Automotive Window Tinting

 This is where most of the legal discussions happen.
 Front side windows usually must meet the same 70% VLT standard as windshields in many states.
+For motor vehicles, compliance with these regulations is crucial to avoid legal issues.
 Rear side windows and back windshields?
-Often more flexible you might be able to go darker there.
+Often, you might be more flexible, you might be able to go darker there.

+The vehicle owner is responsible for ensuring their tint is legal and meets all state requirements.
 Some vehicle types, like SUVs and vans, get more leeway with rear tints.
-That’s why it’s common to see dark rear windows but light fronts it’s not a style choice, it’s legal compliance.
+Regulations for a vehicle’s windows can differ between cars and other motor vehicles, so it’s important to know the specific standards for your vehicle type.
+That’s why it’s common to see dark rear windows but light fronts, it’s not a style choice, it’s legal compliance.

 Residential Window Tinting